HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 As the industry continues to learn more about CWV, we're seeing steady improvement both in terms of implementation and the metric values themselves.
 The most visible performance optimization strides are at the browser and framework level where the impact can be felt across many sites at once.
 Teams like Aurora have set a precedent for collaborating with open source framework owners to introduce sweeping performance improvements.
 But let's look at the most elusive piece of the performance puzzle: individual site owners.

 Google's decision to make CWV part of search ranking catapulted performance to the top of many companies' roadmaps, and we're seeing that reflected in the metrics.
 Yet in some cases, developers choose to hack the metrics for SEO's sake rather than actually improve performance.
 There are as many reasons for this as there are stars in the sky, but one that we cannot ignore is how overwhelming and daunting web performance can be.
 We've also seen that there are some knowledge gaps to close with common causes of slow performance.
 The solution?
 Continue to invest in making web performance accessible.
-In the years to come, let's emphasize getting web performance knowledge the ‘last mile' to the site owner.
+In the years to come, let's emphasize getting web performance knowledge the 'last mile' to the site owner.